-SECTION 1: ADULTS AT RISK SAFEGUARDING POLICY STATEMENT 1.0 Scope
+SECTION 1: VULNERABLE ADULTS SAFEGUARDING POLICY STATEMENT 1.0 Scope

-This Adult at Risk Safeguarding Policy is intended to cover all functions and services of CLEAR where there is the potential for direct or indirect contact with adults at risk.
+This Vulnerable Adult Safeguarding Policy is intended to cover all functions and services of CLEAR where there is the potential for direct or indirect contact with vulnerable adults.

-1.1 Who is an adult at risk or vulnerable adult?
+1.1 Who is a vulnerable adult (adult at risk)?